 Channel Railway – March 17 1876 - .PDF file.

-Come June 23, the UK could well find itself cutting ties with Europe following the Brexit referendum.
-This island nation’s relationship with the continental mainland has always been fraught, and conflict between the major powers has punctuated European history, from the Spanish Armada and Napoleon to the Great War and the rise of fascism.
+The UK’s relationship with the continental mainland has always been fraught, and conflict between the major powers has punctuated European history, from the Spanish Armada and Napoleon to the Great War and the rise of fascism.

 Despite the almost ever-present tension, plans to connect the UK to mainland Europe have been around for centuries.
 In March 1876, The Engineer compiled an extensive roundup of the various means that could be employed to accomplish the task, including tunnels, tubes, and bridges.
 According to that same edition of the publication, proposals to create a link between Britain and France go as far back as 1802, just as the Napoleonic Wars were getting underway.